 You can use color swatches to add additional color gradients and color harmony to your artwork.

 To add color swatches for color harmony in Procreate, you tap the color icon and select Harmony.

 You can then choose from a wide variety of color combinations to add to your artwork by tapping on the title of the color combination in the top left corner of the color window!

 How to download and use these Procreate palettes!

-Click on the link here to access the swatches files you can drag into your Procreate palette menu, or use the JPEG images to create a new palette.
+Click the link above to access the swatches files.
+You can then drag them into your Procreate palette menu or use the JPEG images to create a new palettes.

-Using your iPad, copy and save the color palette you want to use for your image gallery.
+Using your iPad, copy and save the color palette you want for your image gallery.

 Procreate will then lay out your swatches neatly for you to easily use!

 There are color palettes that work in Procreate for almost every mood and color scheme.

 I’ve compiled 19 free color palettes below that I personally use and love, but color swatch color schemes change from person to person, depending on your preferences!